-Goshen College’s 18th president, Dr. Rebecca Stoltzfus, spent her first morning on the job on Nov.
-1 delivering donuts to people and offices across campus.
+Goshen College’s 18th president, Dr. Rebecca Stoltzfus, spent her first morning on the job delivering donuts to people and offices across campus.

-Her aim was to introduce herself and get to know the people and locations of the college.
-She received a warm welcome from students, faculty and staff.
+Her idea was to introduce herself and get to know the community and far reaches of the college.
+She received a warm welcome from students, faculty and staff on Nov.
+1.

 First Year Goals

 On her second day, President Stoltzfus shared her four goals for her first year with all employees.
 The first is to build trust and relationships with faculty, staff, students, and the board of directors.
 She has already met individually with all board members and has plans to host a series of “soup talks” in her home during November and December with many groups of faculty, staff and students.

 The second is to work to develop and increase diversified revenue streams for the college.